Jamie Hayter: World Wonder Ring Stardom (2018–2020)

-All Elite Wrestling (2019, 2021–present)
+All Elite Wrestling (2019–present)

+Sporadic appearances (2019–2021)

-On 23 October 2019 episode of AEW Dynamite, Hayter made her debut for AEW, losing to Britt Baker.
+On 23 October episode of AEW Dynamite, Hayter made her debut for All Elite Wrestling (AEW), losing to Britt Baker.
 During an interview backstage, Hayter was attacked by Brandi Rhodes.
-On 6 November Hayter picked up her first win teaming with Emi Sakura taking on Riho and Shanna.
-Hayter was set to work more with AEW whilst wrestling in Japan however because of the COVID-19 pandemic this halted plans.
+On 6 November, Hayter picked up her first win teaming with Emi Sakura taking on Riho and Shanna.
+Hayter was set to work more with AEW whilst wrestling in Japan; however, because of the COVID-19 pandemic that situation halted plans.

+Signing and championship pursuits (2021–2023)

-Hayter returned to AEW on 13 August 2021 at the debut episode of AEW Rampage, assisting Baker in a post-match brawl against Red Velvet and Kris Statlander.
+Hayter returned to AEW as signed talent on 13 August 2021, during the debut episode of AEW Rampage, assisting Britt Baker in a post-match brawl against Red Velvet and Kris Statlander.
 Shortly after, it was announced that she had signed with AEW.
 She then aligned with Baker and her associate Rebel.
-On 3 November episode of Dynamite Hayter competed in the TBS Championship Tournament where Hayter defeated Anna Jay in the first round.
-On AEW Thanksgiving Eve special episode of Dynamite, Hayter lost to Thunder Rosa in the quarterfinals of the tournament.
+On 3 November episode of Dynamite, Hayter competed in the TBS Championship Tournament where Hayter defeated Anna Jay in the first round.
+On Thanksgiving Eve special episode of Dynamite, Hayter lost to Thunder Rosa in the quarterfinals of the tournament.
 In 2022, Hayter competed in the Owen Hart Foundation Women's Tournament facing Skye Blue in a qualifying match on Rampage which Hayter won.
 On 11 May episode of Dynamite, Hayter was defeated by Toni Storm in the quarterfinals of the tournament.
-At Battle of the Belts III, Hayter challenged AEW Women's World Champion Thunder Rosa for the title in a losing effort, and suffered a broken nose during the match.
-At All Out, Hayter, Baker, Hikaru Shida and Storm competed against each other to become the interim AEW Women's World Champion which Hayter lost.
+At Battle of the Belts III, Hayter challenged AEW Women's World Champion Thunder Rosa for the title in a losing effort, and she suffered a broken nose during the match.
+At All Out, Hayter, Baker, Hikaru Shida and Storm competed against each other to become the interim AEW Women's World Champion, which Hayter lost.

 At Full Gear, Hayter defeated Storm to become interim AEW Women's World Champion.
 On the following episode of Dynamite, Rosa relinquished the lineal title due to injury making Hayter the official and undisputed AEW Women's World Champion.
 Hayter's first successful title defense was against Shida in the main event of Dynamite special episode Holiday Bash.
 The match received positive reception from AEW backstage.

 In 2023, At Revolution, Hayter defeated Ruby Soho and Saraya in a three-way match to retain her title.
-After the match, Soho attacked Hayter.
+After the match, Soho attacked Hayter and joined forces with Saraya and Toni Storm.
+During this time, Hayter and Baker began feuding with Storm, Soho, and Saraya who were known as the Outcasts.
+On 3 May episode of Dynamite, Hikaru Shida helped Baker and Hayter to even the odds against the Outcasts.
+At Double or Nothing, Hayter lost the title to Storm, ending her reign at 190 days.
+Prior to that match, Hayter suffered an undisclosed injury and would be out indefinitely.
+In a September 2024 interview with Renee Paquette, Hayter revealed that she had suffered two herniated discs in her back and nearly retired from professional wrestling.